WeblateOrg/weblate/docs/admin/optionals.rst

 | Adding to glossary                | ``GLOSSARY``       |               30 |               60 |            600 |
 +-----------------------------------+--------------------+------------------+------------------+----------------+

-If a user fails to log in :setting:`AUTH_LOCK_ATTEMPTS` times, password authentication will be turned off on the account until it goes through the process of having its password reset.
+If a user fails to log in :setting:`AUTH_LOCK_ATTEMPTS` times, password authentication will be turned off on the account until having gone through the process of having its password reset.

 .. seealso::